Americans drop pay-TV; business matures in weak economy

 | NEW YORK

-NEW YORK Stubbornly high U.S. unemployment, a weak housing market combined with a mature business prone to regular programming blackouts has seen more than 400,000 American homes drop their cable or satellite TV service since the start of the year.
+NEW YORK Stubbornly high U.S. unemployment, a weak housing market combined with a mature business prone to regular programming blackouts has seen more than 400,000 American homes drop their pay-TV service since the start of the year.

 Also on Thursday, Time Warner Cable Inc, the No.2 cable provider said it lost more subscribers than analysts expected with 169,000 customers leaving the service.
 While a small percentage of Time Warner Cable company's 12.3 million total customers, this is a 10th straight quarter of customer losses.